vanshita-tilwani/stock-wise-app/res/README.txt

 10. Ability to fetch the portfolio performance over a period of time.
 11. Ability to save the Portfolio on disk.
 12. Ability to load all the portfolios in the application from the disk.
+13. Create a one time investment strategy
+14. Create a recurring investment strategy
+15. Get all the existing strategies
+16. Apply a strategy to a portfolio
+17. Create a Dollar Cost Averaging Portfolio

 Description of the functionalities :